 Fogger System Maintenance

-1. Periodically, at least monthly or more often check filter and remove sediment.
+1. Periodically, at least monthly, or more often check filter and remove sediment.

 2. Check operating pressure on a weekly basis to ensure nozzles are operating at desired pressure.

-3. Check all nozzles on a daily basis to ensure they are functioning well and clean clogged nozzles or replace if necessary.
+3. Check all nozzles on a daily basis to ensure they are functioning well and clean clogged nozzles or replace them if necessary.